-Although average speed affects emissions, the type of vehicle is the most significant factor affecting average emissions from the fleet.
-For example, an average diesel ute in New Zealand will produce around 24 times more harmful air pollutants14 and almost 50% more CO_2 -e15 than a small petrol car complying with the latest European (Euro 6d) emission standards.
+Although average speed affects emissions, the mix of vehicle types is the most significant factor affecting average emissions from the fleet.
+For example, an average diesel utility vehicle (ute) in New Zealand will produce around 24 times more harmful air pollutants14 and almost 50% more CO_2 -e15 than a small petrol car complying with the latest European (Euro 6d) emission standards.